Spread Eagle (band): Post Spread Eagle

-2006 Reunion
+2006 reunion

-In 2006 Spread Eagle's debut album Spread Eagle, which had been out of print for 10 years, was remastered and re-released by the independent label Lovember Records.
-At the same time Rob De Luca and Ray West reformed the band, announcing the 2006 "Back On The Bitch Tour" of northeastern USA.
+In 2006, Spread Eagle's debut album Spread Eagle, which had been out of print for 10 years, was remastered and re-released by the independent label Lovember Records.
+At the same time, Rob De Luca and Ray West reformed the band, announcing the 2006 "Back on the Bitch Tour" of the northeastern USA.

-When guitarist Ziv Shalev joined in 2012, the band finally had a stable line-up, along with drummer Rik De Luca, who joined in 2010 and the two founding members Ray West (vocals) and Rob De Luca (bass, vocals).
+When guitarist Ziv Shalev joined in 2012, the band finally had a stable lineup, along with drummer Rik De Luca, who joined in 2010 and the two founding members Ray West (vocals) and Rob De Luca (bass, vocals).

 Recent

-In 2017 Spread Eagle confirmed several tour dates in Europe, including the Hull Metal Heaven and HRH Sleaze festivals.
+In 2017, Spread Eagle confirmed several tour dates in Europe, including the Hull Metal Heaven and HRH Sleaze festivals.
 Following their UK/EU 2017 tour, they signed to Frontiers Music SRL and started writing and recording.
-Their latest album Subway To The Stars was released on August 9, 2019.
-The music video for the first single "Sound Of Speed" features the band members in a go-kart race with an unexpected ending.
+Their latest album Subway to the Stars was released on August 9, 2019.
+The music video for the first single "Sound of Speed" features the band members in a go-kart race with an unexpected ending.
 It was filmed in the Poconos in Pennsylvania and directed by Phil Allocco (The Truth About Lies).

 Australian drag racing team West Coast Pro Modifieds chose "Sound of Speed" as their official song for the 2019/2020 racing season.
 The Australian Spread Eagle fan club honored this by creating a "Pro Mod Edit" of the video, where the go-kart race sequences were replaced with real drag racing footages.

-Subway To The Stars was included in many best of 2019 polls, including the Top 5 hard rock releases on Ultimate Guitar and Top 20 albums of 2019 in both the Sleaze Roxx readers' voting | and The Rock Pit Australia.

-In July 2020 Spread Eagle released a lyric video for the track "More Wolf Than Lamb".
+Subway to the Stars was included in many best of 2019 polls, including the Top 5 hard rock releases on Ultimate Guitar and Top 20 albums of 2019 in both the Sleaze Roxx readers' voting and The Rock Pit Australia.
+In July 2020, Spread Eagle released a lyric video for the track "More Wolf Than Lamb".